doytsujin/athackst.github.io/_articles/local_docker_registry.md

 There's a better way that doesn't involve compressing an entire disk image.

-Docker images are really meant to be transferred through a Docker Registry.
+Docker images are meant to be transferred through a Docker Registry, and so it's better to use a registry to share your image than a zip file.

 You could set one up on a cloud service (aws, gcloud, or even git lets you do this!)